 - Hypoglycemia can be a symptom of pre-diabetes, but reactive hypoglycemia and hypoglycemia are two very different diseases, and need to be treated as such.

-If you have reactive hypoglycemia, please don’t avoid carrots.
+If you have a reactive hypoglycemia diagnosis, please don’t avoid carrots.
 I was floored by the amount of misinformation there is out there on what reactive hypoglycemic should and shouldn’t eat.
 I even found one website that said to “avoid soups and breads of all kinds.”
 Oh my, no wonder people have trouble managing this disorder!
-If you are interested in reading more on diet see my diet post, and you can also check out my article The Top Five Common Misconceptions About Hypoglycemia to find out exactly why you shouldn’t stop eating carrots.
-You can also check out my cookbook too, which I wrote so other people won’t have to go through what my son and I did.

 I’m not suggesting that you don’t go to the doctor.
 To the contrary–it’s a good idea to go for a checkup and a basic blood test to make sure you are otherwise in good health.
-But when you do go, go armed with the information, and if something sounds wrong or goes against your research, seek a second opinion: reactive hypoglycemia is an unusual condition and most doctors are simply not equipped to deal with it.
+But when you do go, go armed with information.
+If something sounds wrong or goes against your research, seek a second opinion.
+Reactive hypoglycemia is an unusual condition and most doctors are simply not equipped to deal with it.
 Make sure your doctor knows that you want a hyperglucidic breakfast test (HBT), or better yet, buy a home glucose monitoring kit and tell him your results before asking for the HBT.

-There are only two ways to diagnose reactive hypoglycemia: a Hyperglucidic Breakfast Test and a home blood glucose monitoring kit.
+There are only two ways to get a reactive hypoglycemia diagnosis: a Hyperglucidic Breakfast Test and a home blood glucose monitoring kit.
 Of the two, the home glucose monitoring kit is probably the easiest.
-See my article on Tests for Reactive Hypoglycemia for further info.

 I used a Contour blood glucose monitoring device, which cost less than a single visit to the doctor.
 Once I figured out how to work the device (about ten minutes), I monitored my blood sugar every hour or so for a full day.
 It was almost painless: after the initial hesitation (it took me a few breaths to summon up the courage to prick my finger), I discovered that it wasn’t as bad as I thought it would be.